 I don’t pretend to understand all of that, let alone the whole discussion thread, but you can follow it up here if you’re game.
 Links back to previous posts are included there.

 References, further reading: 1.
 Ronnie Self story at Rockabilly Hall of Fame.
 2. Ronnie Self: Biography by Bruce Eder at All Music.
-3. Ronnie Self – Bop-A-Lena at Michael Jack Kirby's Way Back Attack.
-4. Wayne Walker page at BlackCat Rockabilly Europe.
+3. Ronnie Self – Bop-A-Lena at Michael Jack Kirby’s Way Back Attack.
+4. Wayne Walker page at This Is My Life (was BlackCat Rockabilly).
 5. Wayne Walker discography at 45cat.com.
-6. Wayne Walker: selected discography with audio samples and label shots at Rockin' Country Style.
+6. Wayne Walker: selected discography with audio samples and label shots at Rockin’ Country Style.
 7. Troy Martin aka Troy Lee Martin: Biography (uncredited) at All Music.
 8. Troy Martin at Discogs.com.
-9. Ain't I'm A Dog: versions listed at SecondHandSongs.
-10. Eric Bakovic, Ain't I'm A Stinkah, post at Language Log, 2004.
+9. Eric Bakovic, Ain’t I’m A Stinkah, post at Language Log, 2004 (scroll down).

 Further reading: Band bio at All Music.